Heto002/ServiceNow/README.md

 # ServiceNow
-The puspose behind this repository is to store code relevant to ServiceNow
+The purpose behind this repository is to store code relevant to ServiceNow